 Whether you are seeking to make a change in your diet or are keen to take your cooking to another level, or even if you are a professional looking to expand the techniques you already possess, this course will give you the knowledge and tools to reach your goals and master a 100 % vegan cuisine that is both sophisticated and satisfying.

 You set the pace.
-You have 6 months of access to the content and platform.
-For the first 3 months, you also have constant instructor feedback through assignments and messages.
+You have 1 year of access to the content and platform, with constant instructor feedback through assignments and messages.
 If you complete and pass all the assignments during that time, you’ll earn our Certificate of Completion.

 In this first module, we show you everything you need to navigate the platform confidently: a video tutorial, to acquaint you with the structure of the platform; instructions for how the course works; and also other practical information like icon legends, glossary, and the most common food allergies and sensitivities you should keep in mind to enjoy the recipes safely.